coreweave/kubernetes-cloud/argo-workflow/README.md

     deployment.apps/workflow-controller unchanged
    ````

-2. Follow the [Argo documentation](https://github.com/argoproj/argo/blob/master/docs/getting-started.md) to install the Argo CLI
+2. Install the Argo CLI from the [Argo releases page](https://github.com/argoproj/argo/releases)

-3. Submit an example workflow.
+3. Submit an example workflow, `gpu-say-workflow.yaml` found in this repository.
 The workflow takes a JSON Array and spins up one Pod with one GPU allocated for each, in parallel.
    `nvidia-smi` output as well as the parameter entry assigned for that Pod is printed to the log.

    ![Workflow submit](workflow-submit.gif)